 Fourth is our Analysis Engine.
 This intelligently powers lending decisions, but without the risk that often accompanies speed.
 It analyzes every data point in every document, uncovering inconsistencies and to guide the correct next steps to close each loan.
 It provides comprehensive, verified, and actionable lending data that gives a full picture of each borrower.

 In effect, the TRUE platform behaves like a skilled lending professional, reviewing documents contextually and drawing a thread through all the data to ensure there is complete picture.
-By taking this task-focused approach, TRUE products achieve levels of accuracy that give Operations bosses the confidence to take humans out of the loop.
+This can only be achieved by an Intelligent Lending Technology such a TRUE, and by taking this task-focused approach, TRUE products achieve levels of accuracy that give Operations leaders the confidence to take humans out of the loop.

 Keeping promises is one concern, but IT leaders are equally attentive to data security.
 Mortgage applications hold extremely sensitive personal and financial information.
 Security breaches put lenders at risk of large fines and reputational damage.